AA Pension Scheme

 A different view

-The figures presented assume that the Scheme continues in its current form.
+The figures above assume that the Scheme continues in its current form.
 This is called the ‘ongoing’ basis.

 However, as part of the valuation, we are required to look at the funding position if the Scheme ended and had been wound up on the valuation date.
 The Trustee is required by law to provide you with this information.
 This does not imply that there is any intention of winding up the Scheme.